A multidimensional generalization of Symanzik polynomials: Introduction

 If $U\in\M_{p,n}(\Z)$, then $\Im(U)$, \resp $\ker(U)$, will always denote vector subspaces, \ie, the image, \resp kernel, of $U$ in $\R^p$, \resp $\R^n$.

 Let $n$ and $p$ be two positive integers.
 Let $u$ be a family of $n$ vectors of $\Z^p\ssubset\R^p$.
 Let $r$ be the rank of $u$.
 We define the Symanzik polynomial of $u$ by

 Actually, one can replace the exponents $2$ by any nonnegative even integer $k$.
-We will call $k$ the \emph{order} of the polynomial (see Definition \ref{defi:Symanzik_polynomials}).
+We will call $k$ the \emph{order} of the polynomial (see Definition~\ref{5:defi:Symanzik_polynomials}).
 The order $0$ has some theoretical interests, as we will see for matroids.
-Moreover, Theorem \ref{thm:variation} about stability can be generalized without great effort for higher orders.
+Moreover, Theorem~\ref{5:thm:variation} about stability holds for every orders.
 That is why, we will study the case of all the orders in this article.
 This widens the set of interesting polynomials.
 However, in this introduction, we set $k=2$.

-The main result of Section \ref{sec:duality} is the close link between Symanzik polynomials and the Kirchhoff theorem.
+The main result of Section~\ref{5:sec:duality} is the close link between Symanzik polynomials and the Kirchhoff theorem.
 To enlight this link, we introduce the Kirchhoff polynomial of $u$:

-Then, the link is given by the duality theorem (Theorem \ref{thm:duality}).
+Then, the link is given by the duality theorem (Theorem~\ref{5:thm:duality}).
 If $v$ is a family of maximal rank of $\ker(U)_\Z$, then the theorem states that there exists an explicit factor $c\in\Q$ such that

-Here is the generalization of the second Symanzik polynomial in a specific case (see Definition \ref{defi:Symanzik_polynomials_with_parameters} for the general case).
+Here is the generalization of the second Symanzik polynomial in a specific case (see Definition~\ref{5:defi:Symanzik_polynomials_with_parameters} for the general case).
 If $a$ is an element of $\Zmod u$, then the Symanzik polynomial of $u$ with parameter $a$ is

-The justification of the definitions of Symanzik polynomials without parameters and of Kirchhoff polynomials are given respectively in Examples \ref{ex:first_Symanzik_polynomial} and \ref{ex:Kirchhoff_s_thm_1}.
+The justification of the definitions of Symanzik polynomials without parameters and of Kirchhoff polynomials are given respectively in Examples~\ref{5:ex:first_Symanzik_polynomial} and~\ref{5:ex:Kirchhoff_s_thm_1}.
 However, the link between Symanzik polynomials with parameters and second Symanzik polynomials is harder to establish.
-We need Proposition \ref{prop:Symanzik_and_orientations}.
+We need Proposition~\ref{5:prop:Symanzik_and_orientations}.
 In this proposition, some orientations hidden in Symanzik polynomials with parameters appear.
 These orientations are already well-known.
-They are called \emph{chirotopes} in the theory of oriented matroid (see \cite{FL78}, \cite{GRA13}).
+They are called \emph{chirotopes} in the theory of oriented matroid (see~\cites{FL78, GRA13}).
 One can think about them in the following way.
 We take a spanning $2$-forests $(F_1, F_2)$ of a graph.
 Then we can orient all edges that link $F_1$ and $F_2$, from $F_1$ to $F_2$.
-Much detail is given in Example \ref{ex:second_Symanzik_polynomial}.
+Much detail is given in Example~\ref{5:ex:second_Symanzik_polynomial}.